 People do not buy and use services simply for functional reasons, or even just for emotional reasons.
 There is more to people than that.
 Much of human behaviour comes about because people want to make their daily lives meaningful.
 So, they look for products and services that give them the sense of meaning they are looking for.
-We call our research technique that captures this sense of meaning en-symbol.

-Rituals.
+- Rituals.
 People use rituals to create meaning.
 Large scale public rituals like Christmas create and express shared values about 'who we are as a family'.
 Small-scale rituals can do the same such as a practice known as 'heirloom transfer' in which people give special possessions to family members.
 Greeting and farewell rituals are essential for good customer service because they make the experience meaningful.